tentjs/tent/README.md

 #### `k` and `i`

-Note that Praxy will add `i` and `k` attributes to all relevant elements in the DOM.
+Note: Praxy will add `k` and `i` attributes to all relevant elements in the DOM.
 They are used to traverse the DOM, and to determine if any re-renders should happen or not.

 ```js